PrairieLearn/PrairieLearn/docs/remoteExams.md

 Some notes about this configuration:

-* See the (next section)[#synchronous-timed-exams] for more details on the extra rule for the unproctored students.
+* See the [next section](#synchronous-timed-exams) for more details on the extra rule for the unproctored students.
 * The additional access rules for specific students can be added at any time, including after other students already completed the CBTF exam.
 This is useful to set up accommodations for students that missed the exam.
 * The order of the extra access rules is not important.